 A democracy should abhor inequality.
 Through voting, the impoverished masses should have near absolute control over the rules of the economy.
 They should control the redistribution of wealth, the rules of trade, health care, labor etc. But while democracies have produced many of the most egalitarian economies in history, their record is far from perfect.
-And it often appears that this theoretical hegemony of the poor is just an illusion, or worse, non-existent.
-When this occurs, however, we know that we have, by definition, a problem with democracy, and our mission at CRI is to address this problem at its root.
+Indeed, this theoretical hegemony of the poor often appears as just an illusion, or worse, non-existent.
+When this occurs, however, we are convinced that this is a problem with representation and democracy, and our mission at CRI is to address this problem at its root.

 The notion that inequality should be at least partially self-correcting in a democracy has a long pedigree in economic theory.
 In the canonical model of Meltzer and Richard, increased inequality leads the median voter to demand more redistribution.– Bonica, McCarty, Poole & Rosenthal 2013

 Ironically, however, when wealth inequality shoots up and destabilizes (as it has over the past fifty years in the United States) the media turns almost exclusively to economists for answers.
 It is a bit like calling in a tailor to solve a problem with obesity.
 Sure, a good suit may make the patient look and feel better, but it doesn't address the underlying problem.
 Democratic governments, through voting, have provided the only occasional check on the accumulation of power in history.
 And government, not an invisible hand, defines the rules of the economy.
-And so, while inequality might appear to be a problem of a broken economy, it is more accurately a problem of a broken democracy.
+And so, while inequality might appear to be a problem for economists (who readily write books on the subject), it is more accurately a problem of the institutions of democracy.

 We believe that legislatures can and should reflect the will of the people.
 As Adams said, a representative assembly should “be in miniature, an exact portrait of the people at large.”
 This is our goal.
 And we believe that this can be accomplished only by investigating and improving the design of the only institution that has ever put a check on power – democracy.